RS12000 Audio — Evidence & Methodology

 Night-Shift / Off-Hours Support

 Hospitals and care settings are often most isolating during late-night and early-morning hours.
-RS12000 can provide a consistent human-voice support option when chaplaincy, volunteer presence, or family support may be reduced.
+RS12000 can provide a consistent human-voice support option when in-person presence may be reduced.

 Audio Simplicity